Wrong Marfa is Right for Solar Power

 At their initial consultation, energy consultant Craig Hawker explained our 7-step installation process and discussed financing options.
 Next, our ace site assessor Stefan Reyes got up on their roof to confirm the system design.
 Three weeks later, the residential solar PV system was up and running.
 Buck and Camp appreciate that Freedom Solar has been “very responsive, helpful, professional and so friendly.
 They care.”

-Now, the couple is proud to have rooftop solar for the environmental benefit and the savings, not to mention bragging rights among their friends.
+The couple is proud to have rooftop solar for the environmental benefit and the savings.
+Not to mention bragging rights among their friends.
 “It helps the planet and it makes sense … we live in the freakin’ desert!”